Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: WGC versus Discharges

-Finally, we note that the scale that separates the ``boiling" from the ``braking" stage for quadratic flux is given by \be \Lambda_* \simeq \frac43 \frac{\lambda^2 \mpl^2 {\cal Q}^2_{i}}{{\cal T}_{i}^2} \simeq \frac23 \gamma_{\tt WGC}^2 {\cal M}_{\tt UV}^4 \, . \ee When $\gamma_{\tt WGC} > 1$, the ``boiling" stage is effectively completely excised out of the quadratic flux effective theory, and so essentially for all values of $\Lambda \la {\cal M}_{\tt UV}^4 \le \mpl^4$ the discharges occur during the ``breaking" stage, with the bounce action asymptotically approaching the formula given in Eq. (\ref{familiarso}), $S_{\tt bounce} \simeq \frac{27\pi^2}{2} \frac{{\cal T}_{i}^4}{(\Delta \Lambda)^3}$.
+Finally, we note that, for as long as $|q|>1$, the scale that separates the ``boiling" from the ``braking" stage for quadratic flux is given by \be \Lambda_* \simeq \frac43 \frac{\lambda^2 \mpl^2 {\cal Q}^2_{i}}{{\cal T}_{i}^2} \simeq \frac23 \gamma_{\tt WGC}^2 {\cal M}_{\tt UV}^4 \, . \ee When $\gamma_{\tt WGC} > 1$, the critical value $\Lambda_*$ is above the cutoff, and ``boiling" stage is effectively excised out of the quadratic flux effective theory, and so essentially for values of $\Lambda \la {\cal M}_{\tt UV}^4 \sim \mpl^4$ the discharges occur near the edge or during the ``braking" stage (with the decay rate reduction being progressively more efficient as $\Lambda$ decreases), with the bounce action asymptotically approaching the formula given in Eq. (\ref{familiarso}), $S_{\tt bounce} \simeq \frac{27\pi^2}{2} \frac{{\cal T}_{i}^4}{(\Delta \Lambda)^3}$.
 Since $\Delta \Lambda = 2\lambda \Delta \lambda$, and initially $\lambda \simeq \sqrt{\Lambda} \ga \sqrt{\Lambda_{\tt QFT}}$, the initial bounce action will start smaller than the asymptotic value $S_{\tt bounce} \simeq \frac{27\pi^2}{2} \frac{{\cal T}_i^4}{(2 \Lambda_{\tt QFT})^{3/2} {\cal Q}_i^3}$, which may permit discharges at an approximately uniform rate, independent of initial and final cosmological constant values.
 The discharges will cease once the flux becomes small enough to obey the stability bound (\ref{stabbound}).
-Thus in this regime the theory where flux contributions to the cosmological constant are dominated by quadratic terms indeed provides an arena where invoking the anthropic principle can be used to address the observed smallness of the cosmological constant, as in \cite{Bousso:2000xa}.
+Thus the theory where flux contributions to the cosmological constant are dominated by quadratic terms may provide an arena where invoking the anthropic principle can be used to address the observed smallness of the cosmological constant, as in \cite{Bousso:2000xa}.